RakshaR14/Data_Science_Raksha/project3.md

 ![](elsalvador.png)

 I created a larger map of El Salvador with rectangles identifying areas of detailed maps, showing its subdivisions.
-Detail A is a subplot of San Salvador, a high densely populated city in El Salvador.
+Detail A is a subplot of San Salvador, a high densely populated area in El Salvador.
 San Salvador is also the capital of El Salvador.
 Detail B shows the subdivisions of Morazán, a less populated region of El Salvador.

 ![](details.png)